Postal (film): Plot

-Five years later, in the town of Paradise, Arizona, The Postal Dude, after being mocked at a job interview, was kicked out of his local unemployment office.
-He then discovers that his morbidly obese wife is cheating on him with various skinny townsmen, leading him to become angry and desperate to get enough cash to finally leave his dead-end town.
-He decides to team up with his Uncle Dave, a slovenly con artist turned doomsday cult leader who owes the US government over a million dollars in back-taxes.
-With the help of Uncle Dave's right-hand man Richie and an army of scantily clad cult members, the Dude devises a plan to hijack a shipment of 2,000 Krotchy Dolls, a rare, sought-after plush toy resembling a giant scrotum.
-Uncle Dave plans to sell them online, where their prices have reached as high as $4,000 a doll.
+Five years later, in the town of Paradise, Arizona, The Postal Dude is kicked out of his local unemployment office and discovers his wife is cheating on him.
+Angry and desperate to leave the dead-end town, he decides to team up with his Uncle Dave, a slovenly con artist turned doomsday cult leader who owes the US government over a million dollars in back-taxes.
+The Dude devises a plan to hijack a shipment of Krotchy Dolls—a rare, sought-after plush toy—so that Uncle Dave can re-sell them online.
+Unbeknownst to them, Osama bin Laden and his group of Al-Qaeda terrorists have been secretly hiding in Paradise since the 9/11 attacks, and are intent on stealing the same shipment, planning to contaminate the dolls with Avian influenza and distribute them to unsuspecting American children.

-Unbeknownst to them, Osama bin Laden and his group of Al-Qaeda terrorists, who had been secretly hiding in Paradise since the 9/11 attacks, under the watchful eye of bin Laden's best friend President George W. Bush, are after the same shipment, but for entirely different reasons.
-Hoping to outdo the catastrophe of 9/11, they plan to instill the dolls with Avian influenza and distribute them to unsuspecting American children.
-The two groups meet at the shipment's destination, German-themed amusement park called Little Germany.
-A fight between Postal creator Vince Desi and Postal director and park owner Uwe Boll (which ends with Boll being shot in the genitals, confessing "I hate video games"), sparks a massive shootout between the cult, the terrorists and the police, resulting in the deaths of dozens of innocent children.
-The Dude and the cult are able to get away with both the shipment and the park's opening day guest, Verne Troyer, pursued by Al-Qaeda, the police and a mob of angry citizens.
+When both try to intercept the shipment at Little Germany, a German-themed amusement park, a fight between Postal creator Vince Desi and director and park owner Uwe Boll sparks a shootout between the cult, the terrorists and the police, resulting in the deaths of dozens of innocent children.
+The Dude and the cult are able to get away with both the shipment and the park's opening day guest, Verne Troyer, pursued by Al-Qaeda, the police and an angry mob.
+Finding their compound has been overtaken by the terrorists, the Dude, Uncle Dave and his followers sneak into the compound's underground bunker.
+One of his followers, Richie, reveals he must now fulfill the prophecy foretold in Uncle Dave's fictional Bible: to bring about the extinction of the human race.
+He throws Verne Troyer into a pit of chimpanzees, shoots and kills Uncle Dave, then imprisons the Dude.

-Upon returning to their compound, which has been overtaken by the terrorists, the Dude, Uncle Dave and the rest covertly sneak into the compound's underground bunker, where Richie reveals that he must now fulfill the prophecy foretold in Uncle Dave's fictional Bible: to bring about the extinction of the human race.
-As per Uncle Dave's Bible, the event initiating the apocalypse is the rape of a "tiny entertainer" by a thousand monkeys.
-After Verne Troyer is quickly thrown into a pit of chimpanzees, Richie shoots and kills Uncle Dave, then imprisons the Dude.
-The Dude manages to escape the compound with a plethora of weapons, deciding to wage a one-man war against al-Qaeda, his uncle's murderer, his cheating wife, the police and the many people who want him dead.
-On the way to his trailer (where he plans to blow up his spouse), he meets up with an attractive young barista, Faith, who joins forces with him after an explosive gunfight followed later by the Dude's heartfelt but futile monologue about war.
-The two of them then proceed to kill all the terrorists, all the bloodthirsty townspeople, the remains of the now-mad cult, his wife, and her multiple lovers.
-In the midst of the shootout, bin Laden is wounded but escapes to a payphone, where he calls Bush for help.
+The Dude escapes the compound with a plethora of weapons, deciding to wage a one-man war against al-Qaeda, his uncle's murderer, his cheating wife, the police, and everyone else who wants him dead.
+He meets a young barista called Faith who joins forces with him; together, they kill all the terrorists, the bloodthirsty townspeople, the remains of the cult, his wife and her multiple lovers.
+In the midst of the shootout, bin Laden is wounded but calls his friend George W. Bush for help.
 Bush sends a helicopter to save him and plans for the two to rendezvous.